ELEVATE-Project/project-service/README.md

 Expectation: Upon following the prescribed steps, you will achieve a fully operational ELEVATE-Project application setup.
 Both the portal and backend services are managed using PM2, with all dependencies installed natively on the host system.

-#### Coming up : Native setup of service in windows OS will be added in upcoming release

 ## Prerequisites